 Vendôme’s Town Hall

-The Town Hall is located in a 1623 building which was originally built by Duke César of Vendôme to house the college of the religious congregation of Oratorians.
-It was then used a royal military school up to the end of the 18th century and then a high-school: the lycée Ronsard.
+The Town Hall is located in a 1623 building.
+It was originally built by Duke César of Vendôme to house the college of the religious congregation of Oratorians.
+The edifice was then used a royal military school up to the end of the 18th century and then a high-school: the lycée Ronsard.
 When a new school was built in 1970 on another site, the municipal council moved into the building.

 The architectural style of the building, made up of red brick and white stones, is reminiscent of many structures found in Paris, such as in Place des Vosges or Place Dauphine.